Mohombi

 Early on, Helena Mattsson and Mohombi were in the same cast of Wild Side Story.

-Mohombi Nzasi Moupondo (born 17 October 1986) is a Congolese-Swedish musician, singer, composer and dancer.
+Mohombi Nzasi Moupondo (born 17 October 1986) is a Congolese-Swedish singer, songwriter and dancer.
 He grew up in Norsborg and Kista near Stockholm.
 Mohombi was RedOne's first signing to 2101 Records in joint venture with Universal Music Group.
 From 2000 to 2008, Mohombi was part of the Swedish hip hop group Avalon with his brother Djo Moupondo.
 Mohombi released his debut solo single "Bumpy Ride" in August 2010.
 The single became a worldwide hit, and charted in the top-ten in several countries, and was followed by his debut studio album MoveMeant in February 2011.

 Biography

 Early life

 Mohombi was born to a Swedish mother and a Congolese father.
 He has 14 siblings.
 Mohombi and his family left the war-torn Congo and emigrated to Stockholm, Sweden in 1999 when Mohombi was 13.
 When he turned 20 years old, Mohombi rented a room in Radio 1 UAE's Simon B's childhood house just to get to know him better.
-His parents regularly exposed him to varied musical influences from early on in his childhood Mohombi studied at Rytmus Music High School in Stockholm and appeared early on stage, in 2002 in the Swedish revival of Wild Side Story.
+His parents regularly exposed him to varied musical influences from early on in his childhood Mohombi studied at Rytmus Musikgymnasium in Stockholm and appeared early on stage, in 2002 in the Swedish revival of Wild Side Story.
 He graduated with a bachelor's degree in music from the Royal College of Music, Stockholm.
 He speaks English, French, Lingala, Spanish, Swahili and Swedish.